Slow Cycling in the Armenian Highlands

 Activity level

-In a far-flung corner of Europe lie the highlands of Armenia, a magical landscape of deep forests and river gorges dotted with medieval monasteries, wildflower meadows and charming rural villages.
+In a far-flung corner of Europe lie the highlands of Armenia, a magical landscape of deep forests and river gorges dotted with medieval monasteries, wildflower meadows and rural villages.
 The terrain spans ancient lands and dramatic mountains with snow-capped peaks.
-Discover Armenia's welcoming capital, Yerevan, along with its other charming cities.
+Discover Armenia's welcoming capital, Yerevan, along with its other cities.

-We’ll wind our way along old roads and trails, across hillsides and mountains, through forests and beside rivers, encountering a rich and vibrant culture.
+We’ll wind our way along old roads and trails, across hillsides and mountains, through forests and beside rivers, encountering a rich culture.
 This intriguing nation is steeped in tradition, with a 1,600 year old alphabet and wine-making methods dating back to 6,000 BC.
 With a more recent Soviet past, the Armenia you’ll visit today is complex, fascinating and resilient.

 Journey Highlights